Accela-Inc/accela-rest-nodejs/README.md

 });
 ```

-Additional examples availalbe in the samples directory.
+Additional examples available in the [samples](tree/master/samples) directory.